 Who is at fault is not always easy to determine in any accident.
 On the other hand, the person who opened the car door is virtually always at fault.
 Most states even say so as a matter of law.
 The law says that the parked person who opened the door isn’t moving.

 For this reason, that person has time to check for someone in the lane before they open the door.
-The person who hit the door was moving and may have had minimal opportunity to avoid hitting that door.
+The person who hit the door was moving and may have had minimal opportunity to avoid hitting that door if it suddenly opened, especially if the car door is hit by an oncoming vehicle or cyclist in the bike lane.

 To avoid dooring accidents, the law says the one who is going to open a door should: